 The goal of the Committee is to develop recommendations for staff to incorporate into the annual reports to the Legislature, and to do so by consensus whenever possible.
-All Committee members must be in agreement for a "consensus" determination.
+All Committee Members must be in agreement for a "consensus" determination.
 Given the timeframe of the process, consensus may not be feasible on some topics.
 Therefore, the Committee will seek consensus, rather than be mandated to achieve consensus on all topics.
 The decision to proceed with a recommendation absent a consensus will be based on discussions between Resources staff and the Committee; however, final determination on whether to continue seeking consensus will be made by the Resources Chair.
 If consensus is not reached on a given topic, the range of recommendations supported by the different interests will be documented in meeting summaries and the annual report to the Legislature.

 The consensus decision rule is based on principles of "consensus with accountability."
-Consensus with accountability requires all Committee members try to reach consensus, while always supporting and expressing the interests of their appointing entities.
-In the event a member must reject a proposal, that member must provide a counter proposal that legitimately attempts to achieve their interest and the interests of the other members.
+Consensus with accountability requires all Committee Members try to reach consensus, while always supporting and expressing the interests of their appointing entities.
+In the event a Member must reject a proposal, that Member must provide a counter proposal that legitimately attempts to achieve their interest and the interests of the other Members.
 The Committee will not vote and will not seek to identify numeric "winners and losers" on key topics.
 Rather, the Committee will seek mutually acceptable conclusions.
 In seeking consensus on any interim or final recommendations, participants will voice their opinions with specific proposals along the way, rather than waiting until a final recommendation has been developed.
 The basic decision-making process will be as follows:

-- Quorum: No decisions will be made unless a quorum of Committee members is present.
-A quorum is defined as 50% of the full membership of the Committee plus one additional Member. - Straw Polls: Members will use straw polls to assess the degree of preliminary support for an idea before it is submitted to the Committee for a formal action / decision.
-Members may indicate only tentative approval for a preliminary proposal without fully committing to its support. - Draft and Final Decisions: The Committee will use the following four positions to indicate participants' degree of approval and support for any proposal being considered and to determine the degree of consensus.

-- Do Not Support: I do not agree with the proposal.
-I feel the need to block its adoption and propose an alternative. - Conditionally Support: I am not enthusiastic about it, but I can accept the proposal with the understanding that future proposals may be needed. - Support: I support the proposal as is. - Abstention: At times, a member may wish to abstain from the straw poll.
+- Quorum: No decisions will be made unless a quorum of Committee Members is present.
+A quorum is defined as 50% of the full membership of the Committee plus one additional Member - Straw Polls: Members will use straw polls to assess the degree of preliminary support for an idea before it is submitted to the Committee for a formal action / decision as described below.
+Straw polls will be conducted by the facilitator by asking each Member for tentative approval and initial support/concern without taking a formal "vote."
+Members may indicate only tentative approval for a preliminary proposal without fully committing to its support and are not expected to provide an alternative beyond they're reason for concern in the event they are unable to provide tentative approval. - Draft and Final Decisions: The Committee will use the following four positions to indicate participants' degree of approval and support for any proposal being considered and to determine the degree of consensus. - Do Not Support: I do not agree with the proposal.
+I feel the need to block its adoption and propose an alternative. - Conditionally Support: I am not enthusiastic about it, but I can accept the proposal with the understanding that future proposals may be needed. - Support: I support the proposal as is. - Abstention: At times, a Member may wish to abstain from the straw poll.
 Examples could include: a topic that has statutory implications that an agency representative cannot be on record conflicting with; a participant cannot get a consensus of his/her appointing agency or organization.
 Any abstention will be documented.
 Providing that a quorum of the Committee is present, abstention does not affect determination of consensus.